byte-starry/byte-starry/README.md

 - 👋 Hi, I’m @byte-starry
 - 👀 I’m interested in learning new things and implementing them in my projects
-- 🌱 I’m currently learning python, php, java
+- 🌱 I’m currently learning python, javascript, react
-- 💞️ I’m looking to collaborate on anything related to python at a beginner level
+- 💞️ I’m looking to collaborate on anything at a beginner level
 - 📫 How to reach me ... send me a mail at shamita.deshmukh@gmail.com

 <!---